kyma-project/community/sig-and-wg/sig-core/proposals/common-validator.md

 ## Summary

-To unify our validation and `Makefile` targets we should define a template that will be included in all components `Makefiles`.
-Thanks to that we will be able to have one place per repository with targets definitions and it will be easier to introduce new validations.
+To unify our validation and makefile targets, we should define a template that will be included in all component makefiles.
+This way, we will be able to have one place per repository with target definitions, and it will be easier to introduce new validations.

-Such proposal also introduces the possibility to validate source code against CI environment, what can speed up creating Pull Requests.
+Such a proposal also introduces a possibility of validating the source code against the CI environment, which can speed up the pull requests creation process.
 It is possible to support multiple artifacts per components, but we should consider if we still want it.

-Examples:
+See these sections for examples:
  - [One artifact per component](#sandbox-validation)
  - [Multiple artifacts per component](#support-for-multiple-artifacts-from-one-component)

-The disadvantages of this solution:
+The disadvantages of this solution are as follows:
- - Template is defined per repository, not per organization.
+ - The template is defined per repository, not per organization.
- - `buildpack` version is defined per component and is duplicated with CI definition.
+ - The `buildpack` version is defined per component and is duplicated in the CI job definition.
- - It is not visible what targets are available in component `makefile`, because they are generated during execution.
+ - It is not visible what targets are available in the component makefile because they are generated during execution.